lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 * Removed restrictions on the scope of the EDHOC_Application_Profile object.

 * Forbidden violations of prescriptive indications in the EAD item.
 The EDHOC session fails if such a violation is detected.

+* Specified wire-format and presentation format for the SvcParamKeys.

 * Fixed errors in CDDL notations.